 From this vantage point, a person on the shoreline is a mere speck.
 I’ve done this experiment more than a dozen times and every time the idea that sound will carry from the water’s edge to the top of the slope is greeted with skepticism.
 How can you hear him when you can hardly see him?

 Does it work?
 Can a person stand at the top of the hill and hear a speaker at water’s edge?
 On a non-windy day when there are not cars passing by on the road, the answer is yes.
 Again and again, groups scattered across the hillside have heard the speaker’s voice, distinctly and without trouble in understanding each word.
 Furthermore, conversations between distant people are quite possible in this cove.

-B. Cobbey Crisler: A Biographical Sketch (Crisler Biblical Institute) A biography of the man who studied and published the acoustical properties of this cove.
+B. Cobbey Crisler (Crisler Library Oxford) A biography of the man who studied and published the acoustical properties of this cove.

 The Acoustics and Crowd Capacity of Natural Theaters in Palestine (B. Cobbey Crisler) The original article by Crisler, available for a small fee or with a partner membership.